OpenCTI-Platform/connectors/external-import/cpe/README.md

 ### Request an API Key

-To import data from the NVD at a higher speed and use the connector, you need to request an API Key:
+To import data (CVE and CPE) from the NVD at a higher speed and use the connector, you need to request an API Key:

 - [Request an API Key](https://nvd.nist.gov/developers/request-an-api-key)